Direct Calculation of the Eddy Viscosity Operator in Turbulent Channel Flow at Re$_\tau$=180

 \section{Introduction}

 Many of the turbulence models in use today are based on the Boussinesq approximation \citep{Boussinesq1877} in which the Reynolds stresses are assumed to be a linear function of the local mean velocity gradients.
-This approximation furthermore assumes that the tensor representing the coefficients of this linear relation, which is commonly referred to as eddy viscosity, to be isotropic.
+This approximation furthermore assumes isotropy of the tensor representing the coefficients of this linear relation, which is commonly referred to as eddy viscosity.
 The two simplifications offered by the Boussinesq approximation reduce the job of turbulence modeling to a determination of a scalar eddy viscosity field from which local Reynolds stresses can be determined algebraically without the need to solve any additional equations.
-For cases in which a single component of the Reynolds stress plays the dominant role, such as in parallel flows, the eddy viscosity can be tuned to yield acceptable Reynolds stress fields \citep{Pope2001}.
+For cases in which a single component of the Reynolds stress plays the dominant role, such as in parallel flows, a scalar eddy viscosity can be tuned to yield acceptable Reynolds stress fields \citep{Pope2001}.
 However, most turbulence models utilize this approximation even for multi-dimensional flows \citep{Spalart1994, Chien1982, Menter1994, Durbin1993, Hanjalic1972, Wilcox2008}.
 While some models allow anisotropic eddy viscosities \citep{Spalart2000, Mani2013, Rumsey2020}, they still retain the locality of the Reynolds stress dependence on the mean velocity gradient.

 Experimental measurements, as well as DNS data suggest that the isotropy and locality assumptions of the Boussinesq approximation are not strictly valid.
 Several studies have shown significant misalignment between the principal axis of the Reynolds stress and strain rate tensors indicating non-negligible anisotropy of the eddy viscosity operator \citep{Rogallo1981, Rogers1987, Champagne1970, Harris1977, Moin1982, Coleman1996}.
-Furthermore, the assumption of Reynolds stress locality is often not true because turbulent mixing may exist from the previous history of the straining.
+Furthermore, the assumption of Reynolds stress locality is often not true because turbulent mixing may exist from the history of the straining in a given region of a turbulent flow.
 For instance, the experiment conducted by \citet{Warhaft1980} showed that the Reynolds stress can arise from the history effects of straining, even with a locally zero mean strain rate.
 In this case, the Reynolds stress should incorporate temporal or spatial nonlocality of the strain rate tensor.